 I began to do my own very intense research into domperidone usage and

 At five months, I stopped mentioning to anybody about how I longed to exclusively breastfeed my little boy, because I just became so tired of justifying the claim of having not enough milk, of rattling off the dozens upon dozens of supplements and tricks that, yes, we had tried.
 The claim of not having enough milk is so common now, and its ubiquity seemed, irrationally, to lessen the justification of my pain.
 I want to be part of the Exclusive Breastfeeders Club like nothing I have wanted before, and instead I belonged to the Low Milk Supply Club, or even worse, the Claims She Has Low Milk Supply Club (but-she-is-yet-to-treat-the-underlying-cause).
 In a fit of rage at the latest expert who did nothing but congratulate me, I posted a photo on my breastfeeding blog of my boy’s tongue.
 When comment after comment came in from friends who said that it did, indeed, look like a tongue tie – as I had claimed six months before – I felt as if my world was imploding.
-I could not find any reason or logic in anything that I was doing anymore and became a confused, anxious wreck.
+I had all paediatricians, midwives and four different lactation consultants claim that he didn’t have one.
+I wasn’t continually hunting for a fifth professional opinion on this, when it had been so actively refuted.
+I could not find any reason or logic in anything that I was doing anymore, after so many were telling that yes, indeed it did look like that, and I became a confused, anxious wreck.
 All that I knew that was true was being turned on its head.
 The potential idea that my inability to feed my two children was actually nothing to do with my body and my breasts, and may actually be due to them and their anatomy, sent me reeling.
 This was indeed confirmed by the paediatric dentist, who, meanwhile, was the first person to congratulate me on continually searching for answers.

 The photo that got everyone talking.